The undocumented immigrants the Trump administration has been kicking out of the U.S. are “animals,” President Donald Trump said.

 Trump has responded by attacking the immigrants' character.
 “They’re bringing drugs.
 They’re bringing crime.
 They’re rapists,” he said of Mexican immigrants during his announcement in 2015 that he’d be running for president.
 “And some, I assume, are good people.”

 The president added during the roundtable on Wednesday that the mayor of Oakland, California, Libby Schaaf, should be investigated by the Department of Justice for obstructing justice.
 Schaaf notified her constituents when she heard that Immigrations and Customs Enforcement would be conducting a raid in one of her communities.

-California Gov. Jerry Brown tweeted out his response, saying Californians, “the citizens of the fifth-largest economy in the world, are not impressed.”
+California Governor Jerry Brown tweeted out his response to the convening, saying Californians, “the citizens of the fifth largest economy in the world, are not impressed.”